-- copying another student's homework, paper or project - plagiarizing - gaining knowledge about the contents of a quiz or test prior to taking the quiz or test - sharing knowledge about the contents of a quiz or test to another student - using unauthorized sources of information during a quiz or test - copying during a quiz, test or exam - taking work from the Internet and presenting it as one's own work

-Using or possessing a cell phone or iPod or iPad to record or transfer information electronically.
+- Plagiarism Claiming someone else's work as one's own, including text, quotes, paraphrases, or statements generated by another person or Artificial Intelligence program, such as ChatGPT. - Gaining knowledge about the contents of a quiz or test prior to taking the quiz or test - Sharing knowledge about the contents of a quiz or test to another student - Using unauthorized sources of information during a quiz or test - Copying during a quiz, test or exam - Using or possessing a cell phone, smart watch, iPod or iPad to record or transfer information electronically.
 Possessing this type of technology during an assessment, even if not used, is considered cheating.

 At the beginning of each semester, individual classroom teachers will also specify any other instances of cheating which they will not permit in their classes.
-All cheating incidents must be reported to the vice principal of student services.
+All cheating incidents must be reported to the Dean of Students.